nasa9084/xstd/README.md

 Then start to extend the package and use it.
 You can just replace your import spec of the standard package to the package generated above.

+### `excludes` option

+If you want to redefine your extended version of constant/variable/function/type defined in standard package, you can use `-excludes` option.
+The option takes a list of constant/variable/function/type names separated by comma, and excludes these from generated file so you can define your own version but which has same name with standard package's one.

 ## Example

 Here is an example with `context` package.